attractivechaos/k8/README.md

 `Bytes` provides a byte array.
 It has the following methods:

-    // Create a zero-sized byte array
+	// Create an array of type $type in length $len. $type can be: int8_t, uint8_t, int16_t,
+	// uint16_t, int32_t, uint32_t, float or double.
+	new Bytes(len, type)

+	// Equivalent to 'new Bytes(len, "uint8_t")'
+	new Bytes(len)

+    // Equivalent to 'new Bytes(0, "uint8_t")'
     new Bytes()

-	// Create a byte array of length $len new Bytes(len)

-	// Get the size of the array
+	// Property: get/set length of the array
-	int Bytes.prototype.size()
+	.length

-	// Set the size of the array to $len int Bytes.prototype.size(len)
+	// Property: get/set the max capacity of the array .capacity

 	// The index operator.
-If $pos goes beyond size(), undefined will be returned. int obj[pos]
+If $pos goes beyond .length, undefined will be returned. int obj[pos]

+	// Change the array type to $type, equivalent to changing the pointer type. .length and
+	// .capacity may be changed if the size of element is changed.
+	Bytes.prototype.cast(type)

+	// Equivalent to 'Bytes.prototype.cast("uint8_t")'
+	Bytes.prototype.cast()

+	// Deallocate the array.
+This is necessary as the memory is not managed by the V8 GC.
+	Bytes.prototype.destroy()

 	// Replace the byte array starting from $offset to $data, where $data can be a number,
 	// a string, an array or Bytes.
 The size of the array is modified if the new array